A Complete Guide to Beard Grooming

 We can look to a couple of sources to see where this upswing is coming from.
 Film director Ben Affleck sported his beard while accepting the Best Film Oscar for Argo, and George Clooney attended the same event with his famous salt-and-pepper scruff.
-What’s more, major men’s magazines like GQ and Esquire have run articles about beard grooming and styles, making the look a recognised part of a stylish man’s repertoire.
+What’s more, major men’s magazines have run articles about beard grooming and styles, making the look a recognised part of a stylish man’s repertoire.

 Beards have gone corporate, too.
 Gillette has engineered the Gillette Fusion ProGlide Beard Trimmer and Styler, specifically for those who want tailored and sophisticated facial hair.
 Although those seeking truly full beards will discard trimmers altogether, this major release specifically for facial hair goes to show how it’s risen in the world.